Racine Unified changes graduation plan to drive-through only; Waterford, Union Grove plan events this weekend

 Union Grove High School is planning a senior motorcade through Union Grove this Sunday.

-The parade will begin at 1 p.m. at the Racine County Fairgrounds, will head east on Highway 11 and then turn north on Highway 45, passing the high school.
-The parade is set to be led by the Union Grove and Kansasville fire departments.
+The parade is set to begin at 1 p.m. at the Racine County Fairgrounds, will head east on Highway 11 and then turn north on Highway 45, passing the high school.
+The parade is set to be led by the Union Grove-Yorkville and Kansasville fire departments.

 “The kids will be in their caps and gowns and decorate their vehicles if they wish,” said Superintendent Al Mollerskov.